MWelding/ShelfSync/README.md

 Next time the user wants to remove the item, they can be informed of its location using the weight sensor data If the item has been in the fridge for longer than its expiry date suggest and still has weight other than the carton, the user will be notified that that product is expired

+---

-With ShelfSync we present a beginning.
-A beginning to a solution that can better thousands of people’s lives by promoting sustainability, reducing food waste and making people more aware of exactly what lies on their shelves.
-ShelfSync can be used in so many sectors of science and humanities, and we’re excited to tap into its exponential possibilities.
+🌱 **With ShelfSync, we present a beginning** 🌱
+A beginning to a solution that can better thousands of people’s lives by promoting sustainability, reducing food waste, and making people more aware of exactly what lies on their shelves.
+ShelfSync can be used in so many sectors of science and humanities, and we’re excited to tap into its exponential possibilities. 🌍